6 Charts About Public Opinion On The Affordable Care Act

 #1: Attitudes Toward the ACA Continue To Be More Favorable Than Unfavorable

-During Republican efforts to repeal the Affordable Care Act (ACA) during the summer of 2017, KFF Health Tracking Polls began to find a slight uptick in overall favorability towards the 2010 health care law.
-However, the most recent KFF Tracking Poll shows favorability towards the law is down slightly.
-Nearly half of the public (46%) hold favorable opinions of the ACA while four in ten hold a negative opinion of the law.
-Across partisans, about eight in ten Democrats (79%) have a favorable view of the ACA compared to nearly half of independents (47%) and one-sixth of Republicans (16%).
+Following Republican efforts to repeal the Affordable Care Act (ACA) in the summer of 2017, KFF Health Tracking Polls have found a slight uptick in overall favorability towards the 2010 health care law.
+The most recent KFF Tracking Poll shows over half of the public (53%) hold favorable opinions of the ACA while about four in ten (41%) hold a negative opinion of the law.
+Across partisans, over eight in ten Democrats (84%) have a favorable view of the ACA compared to roughly half of independents (52%) and a much smaller share of Republicans (16%).
 Explore more demographic breakdowns using our ACA interactive.

 #2: Americans Continue To Hold Favorable Opinions Of Many ACA Provisions